Category Archives: Resilience

 Victoria Brescoll

-When women and men express anger at work, they receive different evaluations of their status, competence, leadership effectiveness.
+When women and men express anger at work, they receive different evaluations of their competence, leadership effectiveness.

 Both male and female evaluators conferred lower status on angry female professionals, regardless of the women’s rank, reported Yale University’s Victoria Brescoll and Eric Luis Uhlmann of HEC Paris School of Management.